ronBP95/big_store/README.md

 ### Email

 The SendGrid API will be used to send email receipts of the order that was made and will use the email address of the users sign in credentials.

+### Analytics

+Google Analytics has been implemented on my portfolio website and will be implemented here to see if user activity is present.